latex3/latex3.github.io/_posts/2019-08-27-LaTeX-dev-format.md

 # Important: LaTeX development formats available

-For user of TeXLive or MikTeX distributions it is now possible to test prereleases of upcoming LaTeX releases with ease, simply by selecting a different program name (when using the command line) or by selecting a menu entry (after setting it up, see below).
+For users of TeXLive or MikTeX distributions it is now possible to test prereleases of upcoming LaTeX releases with ease, simply by selecting a different program name (when using the command line) or by selecting a menu entry (after setting it up, see below).